Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE): Theoretical Justification

-Theoretically, pseudo-labeling as well as latent bootstrapping methods rely on the cluster assumption \citep{olivier2006semi}.
-The cluster assumption can be intuitively paraphrased as follows: If there are 2 points that belong to the same cluster, then they (very likely) belong to the same class \citep{olivier2006semi}.
+Theoretically, pseudo-labeling as well as latent bootstrapping methods rely on the cluster assumption ~\cite{olivier2006semi}.
+The cluster assumption can be intuitively paraphrased as follows: If there are 2 points that belong to the same cluster, then they (very likely) belong to the same class ~\cite{olivier2006semi}.
 As such, clustering methods assume that the data is separable into $K$ clusters $C_1\ ...\ C_K$ in which the true decision boundary lies in-between the clusters, and does not pass through any individual cluster.
-The cluster assumption can be mathematically defined as follows,

 Pseudolabeling is a special case of the cluster assumption, in which one not only assumes the decision boundary lies in-between the clusters, but further assumes the stronger condition that there is only one cluster per label category.
-The EM algorithm \citep{dempster1977maximum} is the foundation for many clustering techniques.
+The EM algorithm ~\cite{dempster1977maximum} is the foundation for many clustering techniques.
 Maximum likelihood estimation of simultaneous latent variable $\mathcal{Z}$ and model parameters $\theta$ can be obtained iteratively as follows

-Pseudolabeling can be justified as interpretation of EM, in that the latent variable $\mathcal{Z}$ is defined as the unobservable (unsupervised) training labels $Y_U$.
+We show that pseudolabeling is highly related to a specific interpretation of EM, in that the latent variable $\mathcal{Z}$ is defined as the unobservable (unsupervised) training labels $Y_U$.
 Furthermore the observed variable $\mathcal{X}$ describes all observable data measurements available for training, including the supervised training data $X_S$, the supervised training labels $Y_S$, as well as the unsupervised training data as follows $X_U$,

 Given the basic statistical identity that $L(a|b)=p(b|a)$, the Expectation step under this interpretation is presented as follows.